For grant recipients

 If the grant covers a work period of at least four months, you must take out pension and accident insurance (MYEL).
 Persons who are over the age of 68 or receive an old age pension cannot take out pension insurance.
 These insurance policies must be applied for within three months of the start of the grant period.
 Applications should be submitted to the Farmers' Social Insurance Institution Mela.

-If you use the grant to hire staff, withholding taxes and social security must be paid on salaries and wages.
+If your working group uses the grant to hire staff (other than members of the working group), withholding taxes and social security must be paid on salaries and wages.

 Changes to intended use or period when used